MobilityData/gbfs-validator/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-We welcome contributions to the project!
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!
 Please check out our [Contribution guidelines](/CONTRIBUTING.md) for details.

 :warning: for contributions on schemas, please see [Versions README](gbfs-validator/versions/README.md)
 ## Acknowledgements